vmware/weathervane/doc/userDocs/usersGuide.md

 may also be more representative of production applications to be deployed on the cluster under test.
 Note that the `small` configuration size, included in the initial release of Weathervane 2.0, is still available, but has been deprecated in favor of the `small2` configuration.

+The primary distinction among the `small2`, `small2-applimit2`, and `small2-applimit1` configurations is the size of the cpu requests and limits for the application server pod.
+In all of the configurations, the application server is the first pod to become CPU bound, and so the limit specified for this pod affects the performance capability of the configuration.
+In the `small2` configuration, the application server pod has cpu requests and limits of 1500mcores, or 1.5 CPU cores.
+In the `small2-applimit2`, the application server pod has cpu requests and limits of 2000mcores, or 2 CPU cores.
+In the `small2-applimit21`, there are two application server pods, and each has cpu requests and limits of 1000mcores, or 1 CPU core.
+Because the `small2-applimit2`, and `small2-applimit1` configurations request a whole number of CPU cores, and fall in the Kubernetes guaranteed QoS class, these configurations are appropriate for tests involving the Kubernetesd CPU Manager.

 You can select a configuration size using the parameter `configurationSize`.